 Adoption or introduction of a digital currency

 With this, banks can use these wallets as payment methods but will not transact with this reserve at this time.
-Their customers could receive payments in Bitcoins but can’t send or pay with the Bitcoin from their accounts.
-Although, Skandianbanken officials say that they evaluate the option to give their account holders this functionality from the legal and technical perspective.
+Their customers could receive payments in Bitcoins but can’t send or pay with Bitcoin from their accounts.
+Although, Skandianbanken officials say that they evaluate the option to give their account holders this functionality from legal and technical perspectives.
 Still, this approach ensures that these financial institutions still maintain being the custodians of money.

 Improvement of existing banking and payment systems

-Faster or real-time payments, ease of sending money, minimal transaction charges, convenient and ideal online portals, convenient mobile wallets, you name it, these are the factors that the digital coins have an upper hand over banks.
+Faster or real-time payments, ease of sending money, minimal transaction charges, convenient and ideal online portals, convenient mobile wallets, you name it, these are the factors that the digital coins have the upper hand over banks.
 They, on the other hand, are forced to level up by these factors in order to ensure that it maintains their customers.